skroutz/developer.skroutz.gr/content/v3/category.md

 ## List the skus of a category

     GET /categories/:category_id/skus

+### Note
+Only leaf categories have skus.
+If you request the skus of a non-leaf category you'll get a `404 Not Found` response.

 ### Response
 The example response is paginated with `per=1` for the sake of brevity